raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- /task ---

-You will also need to install the Flask package.
+You also need to install the Flask package.

 --- task ---